zeldovich/go-rpcgen/README.md

 Run `make` to build the `go-rpcgen` tool and compile several specs, including NFS (rfc1813) and SUNRPC (rfc1057).

-You will likely need to `go install golang.org/x/tools/cmd/goyacc@latest`.
+You will likely need to `go install golang.org/x/tools/cmd/goyacc@latest` to run `make` in order to re-generate the encoders and decoders.

 There is an example client in `example/client/main.go` that connects to an NFS server and issues some NFS RPCs, and an example server in